9 Family-Friendly Boat Party Game Ideas

 1. Fastest on the Water

 Pick two points - such as anchor buoys, other boats or points on shore - and see which paired captain and water skier (or tuber, or wakeboarder, etc.) can span the distance fastest without anyone falling over.

 2. Hang Ten or Twenty or More

 This one can bring out the devil in the person at the wheel of the boat.
-Tow your water skier or tuber across a veritable obstacle course of wake waves in an attempt to make 'em fall and see which tuber or boarder stays up the longest.
+Tow your water skier or tuber across a veritable obstacle course of anchor buoys or wake waves in an attempt to make 'em fall and see which tuber or boarder stays up the longest.

 If there's one thing that's agreed on pretty much universally, it's that trying to throw one thing into another thing is fun.
-From carnival game stalls to professional basketball courts, we humans spend a lot of time trying to hit targets (nets, cans, dartboards) with objects we throw.
+From carnival game stalls to professional basketball courts, we humans spend a lot of time trying to hit targets (nets, cans or dartboards) with objects we throw.

 3. Bombs Away